Kingslayyerr/tiktok-api-docs/README.md

 prevent_download | True if user cannot download the video. | Boolean rate | Age rating for the video. | Integer

+## Legal

+This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by TikTok or any of its affiliates or subsidiaries.
+This is an independent and unofficial API.
+Use at your own risk.